nanit/kubernetes-graphite-cluster/README.md

 1. **statsd:8125** is the host for your metrics collection.
 It points the statsd proxies.
 2. **graphite:80** is the host for you metrics queries.
 It points to the graphite query node which queries all data nodes in the cluster.

+## Verifying The Deployment:
+To verify everything works as expected:

+1. kubectl exec -it statsd-daemon-0 /bin/sh
+2. run `echo "test_counter:1|c" | nc -w1 -u statsd 8125` a few times to get some data into graphite
+3. Install curl `apk --update add curl`
+4. Fetch your data: `curl 'graphite/render?target=stats.counters.test_counter.count&from=-10min&format=json'`

+You should see a lot of null values along with a your few increments.

 ## Building your own images
 If you want to build use your own images run `export DOCKER_REPOSITORY=my_company && make deploy` It will build the images, push them to your docker repository and use them to create all the needed kubernetes deployments.

 ## Future work
 1. Fetch stateful sets (statsd daemons and graphite data nodes) addresses dynamically on startup to allow easier setup for number of replicas in these stateful sets.
+Right now it means that GRAPHITE_NODE_REPLICAS and STATSD_DAEMON_REPLICAS cannot be changed without rebuilding the docker images.
 2. Store Graphite events on a persistent storage
 3. Test on other cloud providers